 The goal of the current generation of experiments is to understand this process in detail by looking at the small scale ripples in the background radiation temperature.

 What we see on small scales is actually sound.
-The photons behave as a gas just like air.
+When the Universe was young, it was very density and very hot.
+Radiation (photons) and matter were tightly coupled, behaving as a single gas.
+Sound waves travel in gas, called acoustic waves.
 Ordinary sound waves are just traveling compressions and rarefactions of the gas which we hear as sound as they strike our ear drum.
-The photons also carry sound waves as gravity tries to compress the gas and pressure resists it.
+The photons also carry acoustic waves as gravity tries to compress the gas and pressure resists it.
 The reason why we see it rather than hear it is that when we compress the gas it becomes hotter.
-We see the sound waves as hot and cold spots on the sky.
+We see the acoustic waves as hot and cold spots on the sky.

 There is also a pattern of overtones at integer multiples of the fundamental frequency.